tensorflow/tfx/CONTRIBUTING.md

 checkout the PR branch to observe the behavior.

 # Merging External Contributions

-External contributions can be submitted normally as a GitHub PR.
+External contributions can be submitted normally as a Github PR.

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
 Consult GitHub Help for more